AgileBIM/AgileBIM.Controls/README.md

   - BorderBrushDisabled (Dependency Property/Bindable)
   - BorderBrushHover (Dependency Property/Bindable)
   - BorderBrushPressed (Dependency Property/Bindable)
-  - Not shown in image below, but has similar property exposures/effects

 Not shown in in the image blow, but the AgileButton is a more simple version of the featured AgileToggleButton.
-The displayed styles are not imbedded on the controls, they are just completely random color values that would provide good contrast of all the state colors that have been exposed.
+The displayed styles shown are not imbedded on the controls, they are just completely random color values that would provide good contrast of all the state colors that have been exposed.
 The True/False ones are just binding the Content property to the IsChecked property and the ones with the actual check/x-mark are an optionally visible path for simulating a checkbox; which can be useful since standard checkboxes don't really scale.
 Note that ToggleButtons do not support 3-State checking.

 <img src="images/controls2.gif"  />

-- **AgileTabControl** (based on TabControl, requires BasedOn Styling)
+- **AgileTabControl** (based on TabControl)
   - HeaderPanelMargin (Dependency Property/Bindable)
   - BorderRadius (Dependency Property/Bindable)
   - TabBlankSpaceContent (Dependency Property/Bindable)
-- **AgileTabItem** (based on TabItem, requires BasedOn Styling)
+- **AgileTabItem** (based on TabItem)
   - TabBackground (Dependency Property/Bindable)
   - TabBackgroundHover (Dependency Property/Bindable)
   - TabBackgroundSelected (Dependency Property/Bindable)